A four-dimensional body of constant width: Introduction

 \subsection{The shadow of \texorpdfstring{$\M$}{M}}

-Projecting the body $\M$ onto the affine hyperplane spanned by the vertices $\{A,B,C,D\}$ yields a three-dimensional body of constant width, which we refer to as the \emph{shadow} of $\M$.
+Projecting the body $\M$ onto the affine hyperplane spanned by the vertices $\{A,B,C,D\}$ yields a $3$-dimensional body of constant width, which we refer to as the \emph{shadow} of $\M$.
 By construction, this shadow body inherits the symmetries of the regular tetrahedron; that is, it is invariant under any isometry that permutes the vertices $\{A,B,C,D\}$.
-We believe this shadow body is of independent interest due to its novelty and its unique geometric properties.
+We believe this shadow body is of independent interest due to its unique geometric properties.

+Since this shadow body has non-smooth edges, it cannot be constructed as a Minkowski average of previously known bodies of constant width with smooth edges, such as Meissner bodies or peabodies.
+However, this body was previously constructed in \cite{ABPR2025} as a projection of the body introduced in \cite{ABNPR2025}.
+Given that their method of construction differs substantially from ours, we prove that the two bodies coincide and establish some of its properties.

 Visually, the shadow body closely resembles the Reuleaux tetrahedron (see Figure \ref{fig:shadow}).
 Its boundary, like that of the Meissner bodies, is partially composed of patches of spheres.
 However, it is distinguished by its six elliptical edges and the non-spherical surfaces in their vicinity.
 For any two vertices $X, Y \in \{A,B,C,D\}$, the corresponding edge is the shorter arc of the unique ellipse with minimal area that is centered at the centroid of the tetrahedron and passes through $X$ and $Y$.
 Notably, these ellipses each have an eccentricity of $1/\sqrt{2}$, resulting in edges with a lower curvature than their circular counterparts.